Eron Powell

 • psychology (silent p)

 Fix: Learn common patterns.
-No shortcuts—just memorize these words.
+Memorize these words.

 5. Word Stress